 a.
 The period of time over which debt is deemed persistent ought to be reduced to 6 months, with the further scheduled interventions at 12 and 18 months.

 b.
-The FCA ought to explore and run cost benefit analysis on higher ratios of repayment or principle to interest, ultimately adopting a stricter threshold.
+The FCA ought to explore and run a cost-benefit analysis on higher ratios of repayment or principle to interest, ultimately adopting a stricter threshold.

 Credit card companies should be required to monitor customers whose balance is consistently increasing month on month, and intervene even where those consumers are not paying large amounts in interest or charges.